-The DRO is a cheaper, quicker and easier alternative to bankruptcy for individuals who have less than £300 in assets, aren't homeowners and have less than £50 in disposable income per month.
+The DRO is a cheaper, quicker and easier alternative to bankruptcy for individuals who have less than £1,000 in assets, aren't homeowners and have less than £50 in disposable income per month.

-To qualify for a DRO individuals must have less than £15,000 in qualifying debts, have no vehicle or a vehicle worth less than £1,000, and haven't had an existing Bankruptcy Order, Individual Voluntary Arrangement or a Debt Relief Order in the last six years.
+To qualify for a DRO individuals must have less than £20,000 in qualifying debts and haven't had an existing Bankruptcy Order, Individual Voluntary Arrangement or a Debt Relief Order in the last six years.